The following covers our main rules and guidelines that we expect when playing on our servers.

 - Do not harass other players or spam

 - No hacking/using game-advantage scripts on our servers

 At the end of the day, we're all here to play together and enjoy each other's company.
 If you're here to cause trouble, instigate drama, or generally be a nuisance, then your place isn't with us.

 The punishment for this varies and depends on the severity of the offense, but as long as you avoid this altogether, none of this should be a problem.

 RDM stands for Random Deathmatch.
 This is the act of randomly attacking a player without a proper reason.
 For innocents/detectives, this means attacking someone who has not committed a traitorous act or hasn't implied they were a traitor through another action (such as being KOS'd or implicated through a traitor tester).
 For traitors, this oftem means attacking your fellow traitor buddy.

 Note that this rule also applies to spectators (such as through controlling props), and during fun rounds (such as causing fall damage to your allies).

 3. No Ghosting

+Round-related information is anything that may influence the round (player locations or roles; strategic advice, etc.).
 No matter how obvious it may seem that the player is aware of this information, it is still against the rules.
-It is suggested to refrain from talking about current round-information until the round has ended, or both players are dead.
+It is suggested to refrain from talking about the current round until the round has ended, or both players are dead.

 Please note: Ghosting is handled on a case-by-case basis.
 Staff members may refer to a higher ranked supervisor to alter the punishment to something more appropriate to the case.